Why install additional plugins?

 - list of (year 2015) favorite plugins by Gavin Henrick

-- Notifications for further details of update notifications
+- Available update notifications

 - Plugin Review Criteria